 IV.
-DATA SHARING TASK
+DATA SHARING FROM A SINGLE ROBOT

-This research employs a time-stepped simulation of a homogeneous swarm of agents tasked with sharing a piece of data throughout the swarm.
+This research employs a time-stepped simulation of a homogeneous swarm of robots, tasked with sharing a piece of data throughout the swarm.
+In this simulation, elapsed time is measured in simulation ticks, while distances are in arbitrary units defining the simulation space, hereafter referred to simply as "units".
+The robots are represented by a position only, with no physical size or robot-robot collisions.
 The purpose of this task is to determine how well a swarm of robots may share a single piece of information, initially held by only one robot in the swarm, with the rest of the members.

 The swarm of robots, each using an APC system configured with a pulse period of 10 simulation ticks, and a fixed pulse range of 10 units, is placed in a circular map.
 Each robot stores a Boolean flag, initially set to false.
 At the start of each run, a robot is selected at random from the swarm and their flag is set to true.
 Any robot whose flag is true will share this data via the APC system.
 Receipt of the flag will cause a robot to set its own flag to true, and commence its own sharing.